breadley/YOLOPrep/readme.md

 python convert.py projname
 ```

-This populates the projname/Dataset directory and also create the other files needed for training.
+This populates the projname/Dataset directory and also creates the other files needed for training.

 ## Training